LINWEN607/congregate/README.md

     skip-project-import                     Will do all steps up to import (export, re-write exported project json, etc).
 Useful for testing export contents.
 Will also skip any external source imports only-post-migration-info                Skips migrating all content except for post-migration information.
-Use when import is handled outside of congregate access-level                            Update parent group level user permissions (Guest/Reporter/Developer/Maintainer/Owner). staged                                  Compare using staged data
+Use when import is handled outside of congregate subgroups-only                          Expects that only sub-groups are staged and that their parent groups already exist on destination access-level                            Update parent group level user permissions (Guest/Reporter/Developer/Maintainer/Owner). staged                                  Compare using staged data
     no-of-files                             Number of files used to go back when stitching JSON results result-type                             For stitching result files.
-Options are project, group, or user head                                    Read results files in chronological order tail                                    Read results files in reverse chronological order (default for stitch-results)
+Options are project, group, or user head                                    Read results files in chronological order tail                                    Read results files in reverse chronological order (default for stitch-results) partial                                 Option used when listing.
+Keeps existing data in mongo instead of dropping it before retrieving new data

 Commands:
     list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json.